 Microducking is generally done in situations where you are at a disadvantage of -6 or less.
 In Mortal Kombat 11, high attacks usually have a start-up of 7 frames, so you’ll be able to duck underneath them if there are enough frames to move.
 Against most characters, microducking will not work if you are at -7 or greater and the opponent uses a 7 frame attack.
 For example, if Liu Kang uses his +,, string and it’s blocked, he will be left at -6.
 Liu Kang will have the option to microduck after this string to counter the opponent if they use a high.
 Conversely if Liu Kang uses his +, string and it’s blocked, it’ll leave him at -7.
 Trying to duck while at -7 will result in being hit by the opponent’s high which means microducking will not work.
 Liu Kang’s options become more limited after this string, which makes his +,, more effective on block.

 Another thing to note is that if the opponent does not have a 7 frame high, then microducking will work when at -7.
 For example, Erron Black does not have a 7 frame high.
-His fastest attacks that are highs consist of his and , both of which have a start-up of 8 frames.
-This means that if Liu Kang were to go up against Erron Black, then he’ll be able to microduck after his +, as well.
+His fastest highs include his and , both of which have a start-up of 8 frames.
+This means that against Erron Black, Liu Kang will be able to microduck after his +, as well.
 For this reason, it’s crucial that you study the enemy character’s frame data, as well as your own, so that you know all the possible situations where you have the option to microduck.

 To view which characters have a 7 or 8 frame jab, visit the Mortal Kombat 11 General Frame Data Information page.

-While microducking is strong defensively, it must be done on a read to the opponent using a high attack.
-If the opponent uses a fast mid attack, such as a poke, then you’ll be hit for trying to microduck.
-By blocking the enemy’s attack though, their offense won’t be as effective they’ll be left at a disadvantage after the attack.
-This creates a mind game of whether to continue blocking while at a disadvantage or microduck to counter the opponent’s high.
+While microducking is strong defensively, it must be done on a read to an opponent using a high attack.
+If the opponent instead uses a quick mid, such as a poke, then you’ll be hit for trying to microduck.
+By blocking the enemy’s attack though, their offense won’t be as effective and they’ll be left at a disadvantage after their attack.
+This will create a mind game on whether to continue blocking while at a disadvantage or microduck to counter the opponent’s high.
 Microducking will also not work if the opponent uses a mid or delayed high attack.
 Attempting to microduck in such cases will result in you being hit and granting the opponent a combo.
-Because of this, Microducking is quite risky and should only be done on a read, however it has a huge payoff when used correctly.
+Because of this, Microducking is quite risky and should only be done on a read.
+However, it has a huge payoff when used successfully.

 Last Updated on March 24, 2021